WEC-Sim/WEC-Sim/docs/man/code_structure.rst

 	waves.etaDataFile ='<eta file>.mat';

-For more information about application of WEC-Sim's wave class, refer to :ref:`man/advanced_features:Wave Features`.
+For more information about application of WEC-Sim's wave class, refer to :ref:`advanced_features:Wave Features`.

 Body Class
 ^^^^^^^^^^^^^^^^^^^^^^^